-Credit Risk: The Division's investments as of December 31, 2015 include U.S. Treasury Notes, STAROhio, commercial paper and mutual funds.
-The Division maintains the highest ratings for their investments.
-Investments in the U.S. Treasury Notes carry a Moody's rating of Aaa, which is the highest rating given by Moody's.
-Investments in STAROhio, the PNC Treasury Money Market Fund and the First American Government Obligations Fund carry a rating of AAAm, which is the highest money market fund rating given by Standard & Poor's.
-Ohio law requires that STAROhio maintain the highest rating provided by at least one nationally recognized standard rating service.
+Credit Risk: The Division's investments as of December 31, 2016, include U.S. Treasury Bills, U.S. Agency Securities, STAR Ohio, commercial paper and money market mutual funds.
+Investments in the U.S. Treasury Bills and U.S. Agency Securities carry a Moody's rating of Aaa, which is the highest rating given by Moody's.
+Investments in STAR Ohio, the PNC Treasury Money Market Fund, Federated Government Obligations Fund and the First American Government Obligations Fund carry a rating of AAAm, which is the highest money market fund rating given by Standard & Poor's.
+Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
 The Division's investment in U.S. Bank N.A.
 Open Commercial Paper carries a Standard & Poor's rating of A-1+.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2015
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016